Ecoblockchain/maplegym/README.md

 In general, the idea is for the metagame to be removed completely so the agent can focus on fighting monsters.
 Thus...

- *  Your character is a Bandit.
+ *  You're a Bandit.

  *  The game takes place on a small set of maps; when you reach the right level, you're automatically teleported to the next map.

  *  Items, AP, and SP are disabled.
-Your stats and skills are raised automatically, your character automatically gets level-appropriate equipment, and when you pick up monster drops, you're immediately compensated for item's shop price.
+Your stats and skills are raised automatically, you automatically get level-appropriate equipment, and when you pick up monster drops, you're immediately compensated for item's shop price.

  *  There's no HP or MP.
 When you're damaged or use a skill, you lose mesos equal to the amount of HP or MP lost.
 (You have a floor at 0.)